A tradition of weird “Avocados from Mexico” Super Bowl commercials

 The CODE-X series catalogs a vast codex of source codes (aka “signs”) extracted from past audits.

-Note that signs on their own, while sometimes interesting, only become truly revelatory and useful once they’re sorted into thematic complexes, and the complexes into codes, and the codes into a meaning map.
+The object of study in semiotics is not the signs but rather a general theory of signification; the goal of each “audit” is to build a model demonstrating how meaning is produced and received within a category or cultural territory.
+Signs on their own, therefore, only become truly revelatory and useful once we’ve sorted them into thematic complexes, and the complexes into codes, and the codes into a meaning map.
 We call this process “thick description”; the Code-X series is thin description.

 “SOUTH IN THE HEAD” NORM: Going south of the US border is perceived as being similar to taking a mind-expanding journey within your head.